LearnFintech

 4. The "Partner Bank" Model for Speed

-Chime proved you don't need a bank charter to reach 20M users.
-By partnering with Stride and Bancorp, they focused entirely on product and growth while the partners handled the regulatory heavy lifting.
+Chime proved you don't need a bank charter to build a leading neobank.
+By partnering with Stride and Bancorp, it focused entirely on product and growth while the partners handled the regulatory heavy lifting - and, critically, those small partner banks fall under the Durbin exemption that lets them earn richer interchange than the megabanks.

 5. Unit Economics Over Absolute CAC